KillBait/AutoDrive_Course_Editor/readme.md

 ## Map Images

-I maintain another repository of map images that are ready to use with the editor.
+I maintain another GitHub repository of map images that the editor uses to automatically download when needed [here](https://github.com/KillBait/AutoDrive_MapImages)

+## Map Image Requests

-Go [here](https://github.com/KillBait/AutoDrive_MapImages) ..
-Do you have any map images that are not on the repository?, please consider doing a pull request to add to the collection, it will help other people..
+Do you have any map images that are not on the repository?, please consider doing a pull request to add to the collection, it will help other people.

 Help with pull requests can be found on [GitHub Docs](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request)

+**Not familiar with GitHub.. go over to the [Discussion](https://github.com/KillBait/AutoDrive_MapImages/discussions) section of the map image repository and create a request**

 ## License